top of page

 Access 4

-Getting to Circuit of the Americas isn’t hard, in that it isn’t hidden away.
-In actuality you can see it from pretty much everywhere, thanks to its giant light-up tower at night.
-However, the roads in and out of the track are only one or two lanes, making a big event hard to reach, thanks to the traffic, but parking is plentiful on-site.
-Repaving and expansion of most of the roads in and out of the track in recent years has also eased the ingress and egress of traffic at the facility.
+Getting to Circuit of the Americas isn’t hard, in that the track isn’t hidden away.
+In actuality, you can see it from pretty much everywhere, thanks to its giant lit-up tower at night.
+However, the roads in and out of the venue are only one or two lanes, making a big event hard to reach, thanks to the traffic, though parking is plentiful on-site.
+The re-paving and expansion of most of the roads in and out of the track in recent years has also eased the ingress and egress at the facility.

 Return on Investment 5